 Now is a good time to talk about Salve.
 I swear by this product.
 The purpose of Salve is to soften the skin allowing the body to expel the infection.
 It is often used for horses to pull pebbles and other objects out of their hoves.
 It is non-toxic and painless for the bird.
 It is a wonderful product.
 I would not keep chickens without this in my chicken first aid kit.
 It is found at Tractor Supply and costs about $20 a tub.
 It will last you literally for ever.
 It is black, smells awful, looks like tar but will works miracles on bumble foot infection.
 I also use it on my kids when they get splinters or other cut wounds.

-Now that you have the wound Salved and gauze on the top it is time to wrap the foot. this will keep the gauze in place and prevent dirt and other things from contaminating the wound causing more infection to grow.
+Now that you have the wound Salved and gauzed, it is time to wrap the foot.
+This keeps the gauze in place and prevents dirt and other things from contaminating the wound causing more infection to grow.

 Once you have the patients foot wrapped.
 They are good to go, a free bird.
 You can allow your patient to roam with the rest of the flock.
 All I caution about is do not let their foot get wet.
 So if you are expecting rain in the forecast, make sure that they do not step in mud or puddles.
 Secure your patient to the pen for the day if the weather is going to be bad.
 If the foot does gets wet it could cause further infection and delay recovery.
 However, if their foot gets wet just remove the bandage, disinfect, apply more salve and rewrap.
 Its not a big deal, it happened to me several times when we would get a freak shower.
 So I just rewrapped her and called it a day.

 Once they have their foot fashions on, return the patient to the flock and check the wound in a few days.
 I go no longer than a week, every 2-3 days is ideal.
 The Salve will work to pull the infection from the body bring with it puss and the corn.
 Simply remove the gauze, disinfect the foot with either alcohol or peroxide apply more salve, and wrap.